shrenikarajpoot/Vityarthi-Project-1st-year/README.md

 To implement decision-making using Python.

-To organisze music into categorized playlists.
+To organize music into categorized playlists.

 To build a mood-based recommendation system.